xbach/docs/trezor-tech/translating.rst

 Reward
 ------

-For the complete translation of one language we do offer limited edition color version of TREZOR or $100 worth of Bitcoin.
+For the complete translation of one language we offer a limited 2-color version of TREZOR or $100 worth of Bitcoin.